Apollo Router quickstart

 Run the Apollo Router with Apollo-hosted subgraphs

 Hello!
-This tutorial walks you through installing Apollo Router and running it in front of some Apollo-hosted example subgraphs.
+This tutorial walks you through installing the Apollo Router and running it in front of some Apollo-hosted example subgraphs.

 Go to the Apollo Router's GitHub Releases page and download the latest